redcross/dcsops/INSTALL.md

-6. We current dont have any chapters, so to avoid the errors we must comment out a few lines in:
+6. We currently dont have any chapters, so to avoid the errors we must comment out a few lines in:

     app/views/root/index.html.haml    -   lines 18-22
           / .row